 Passes: Two-night passes are available for 60€ and 5-night all-access passes for 130€, but the best deal is the early-bird Blind Pass, available up until the moment that the acts are announced, for just 99€ and non-nominative, so you can pass it to a friend if there is a night you don’t want to go.

-Free ‘OFF’ program: Besides the free Gospel Mass on Sunday, the Nice Jazz Festival hosts a whole slate of free concerts, dance parties, open-air films, and late-night jam sessions all over town, and all for free.
-Program to be unveiled soon…
+Free ‘OFF’ program: Besides the free Gospel Mass on Sunday, the Nice Jazz Festival hosts a whole slate of free concerts and events all over town, and all for free.
+Here’s my post on the 2017 Off program.

 Access: The in-town seaside location has super easy access via the tramway, you can arrive by bike up the Prom, but leave your car at home because parking is a bear.
 If you must drive, best to leave the car in one of the three free Parc Azur park-and-ride lots where festival hostesses will give you a free tram pass for the night.